BioroboticsLab/bb_analysis/system2/editor-gui/README.md

 A gui for viewing and editing ground truth paths.

+The input and output format is described [here](../path-file-format.md).

 ## Editing

 * The table of detections always shows a gapless sequence.